Using an 8K TV as a monitor

 How about a projector?

-There are no 8K projectors and the pixel density for displaying lots of text is a main motivation for getting an 8K display.
+There are no affordable 8K projectors and the pixel density for displaying lots of text is a main motivation for getting an 8K display.

 How about the Apple Vision Pro?